qaecology/blogdown-website/content/authors/Matt Rees/_index.md

 - Affiliates
 ---

 Matt focuses on the optimal management and monitoring of threatened and invasive species, particularly predators.
-His PhD details the interactions between introduced foxes, feral cats and threatened prey, set against a backdrop of intensive fox control and prescribed fire.
+His PhD detailed the interactions between introduced foxes, feral cats and threatened prey, set against a backdrop of intensive fox control and prescribed fire.